 A second route that is sometimes used to navigate the Vicodin withdrawal process is through tapering.
 Using a tapering method, a medical professional will have the dose of Vicodin reduced slowly over time.
 This continues until it can be safely eliminated without incurring withdrawal symptoms.
 As the dose of the drug is tapered down, the individual may also be required to go through therapy and counseling sessions to help them identify and deal with the underlying issues that gave rise to their addiction.

 Withdrawal from Vicodin, like other opiates, can be a challenging and uncomfortable process.
 Individuals going through withdrawal from Vicodin will typically experience both physical and non-physical symptoms.
 Physical withdrawal symptoms from Vicodin include nausea, vomiting, chills, and diarrhea, making them similar to the flu.
 Alongside physical symptoms, many individuals experience insomnia, anxiety or depression, and a strong desire to use Vicodin again.

 Individuals quitting Vicodin can expect withdrawal symptoms to begin anywhere from 4-30 hours after their last dose.
-This timeframe is influenced by a number of factors including their history of abuse and tolerance.
+This timeframe is influenced by a number of factors including their history of abuse and tolerance as well as how long Vicodin lasts in your system.
 Once withdrawal symptoms appear they will increase in intensity over the first 72 hours, with most physical withdrawal symptoms subsiding by the end of the first week.
 Mental withdrawal symptoms like insomnia may persist for weeks or months after they have quit.